Frauenchiemsee: Carolingian gate hall

-Lime Grove and Ancient Trees
+Lime grove and ancient trees

 The Lime Grove on Fraueninsel.
 The grove includes the Marienlinde (left) and Tassilolinde (right), both estimated to be over 1,000 years old.

 At the center of the island lies a historic lime grove, featuring two ancient trees of particular significance: the Tassilo lime tree (Tassilolinde) and the Marien lime tree (Marienlinde), both estimated to be over 1,000 years old.
 These trees mark the highest point of the Fraueninsel and are among the oldest living specimens in the region.

 The Tassilo lime tree remains in relatively good health, displaying vigorous growth despite its age.
 In contrast, the Marien lime tree is in a state of severe decline due to its advanced age.
 To preserve its cultural and historical value while ensuring visitor safety, the remaining ruins of the tree have been stabilized and secured.
 Conservation efforts aim to allow the tree to age with dignity, maintaining its presence as a natural monument.

 The grove also contains a World War I memorial chapel, constructed after the war.
 Its front wall features a large painting by Hiasl Maier-Erding, depicting an elderly fishing couple in prayer, with Lake Chiemsee and Fraueninsel in the background.
 The chapel was built on the site of the former St. Martin's Church, first documented in 1393 but later demolished following secularization.